 Just 8 ingredients needed for this fresh, Summer appetizer!

-- Oil – I use the oil from the jar of sun-dried tomatoes but olive, grapeseed, or safflower oil will also work.
+- Oil – oil from the jar of sun-dried tomatoes or olive oil will work.

 - Ciabatta – a classic French baguette would also work but I love the chewiness of the ciabatta.